Zimbabwe women's cricket team in New Zealand in 2025–26

-The Zimbabwe women's cricket team is scheduled to tour New Zealand in February and March 2026 to play the New Zealand women's cricket team.
-The tour will consist of three One Day International (ODI) and three Twenty20 International (T20I) matches.
-The ODI series will form part of the 2025–2029 ICC Women's Championship.
-It will be the first ever bilateral series between the two sides.
+The Zimbabwe women's cricket team toured New Zealand in February and March 2026 to play the New Zealand women's cricket team.
+The tour consisted of three One Day International (ODI) and three Twenty20 International (T20I) matches.
+The ODI series formed part of the 2025–2029 ICC Women's Championship.
+It is the first ever bilateral series between the two sides.
 In June 2025, the New Zealand Cricket (NZC) confirmed the fixtures for the tour, as a part of the 2025–26 home international season.